deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 “You can work with that, right?”
 Daar asked.

-“Hell yes, sir,” Titan had a grin in his voice as he gestured to SNAPFIRE.
+“Hell yes, sir,” TITAN had a grin in his voice as he gestured to SNAPFIRE.
 Fiin made room as the rest of the force came down to join them.

 SNAPFIRE was already prepping a charge.
 “Water hammer?” he asked.